datawire/quark/docs/tutorials/rpc-basic/contract.rst

 a.
 Define a class called Request inside the hello package

 b.
-Add a String property called requestyStuff to the class.
+Add a String property called text to the class.
 This will hold the contents of the request body.

 Step 2: Add a Response value class